RolfBremer/in-dexter/in-dexter.typ

 // Use of this code is governed by the License in the LICENSE.txt file.
 // For a 'how to use this package', see the accompanying .md, .pdf + .typ documents.

 // Adds a new entry to the index
 // @param fmt: function: content -> content
 // @param initial: "letter" to sort entries under - otherwise first letter of entry is used,
 //    useful for indexing umlauts or accented letters with their unaccented versions or
 //    symbols under a common "Symbols" headline
+// @param index: Name of the index to add the entry to.
+Default is "Default".
 // @param ..entry, variable argument to nest index entries (left to right)
 #let index(fmt: it => it, initial: none, index: "Default", ..entry) = locate(loc => [
     #metadata((